Organizing by neighborhood

 Resources for neighborhood champions

-• The next day (Thursday), 2pm at the Clinton Community Hall
+• Another chance to attend a Community Meeting the next day (Thursday), 2pm at the Clinton Community Hall

 • See our Events listings for details.